 “Dear Mom and Dad, every fifteen minutes someone in the United States dies from an alcohol related accident.
 Today I died.
 I never had the chance to tell you…….”

 At the same time, their parents will also be in a retreat and asked to write similar letters to their children.
 These letters will be shared the following day when students and parents will be reunited at a school assembly.

-The students will engage exercises and some fun and games.
-Impaired simulator goggles will be used to allow students to experience firsthand the potentially fatal consequences of alcohol and drug impairment.
+The students will engage in exercises and some fun and games.
+Impaired simulator goggles will be used to allow students to experience the perspective of someone under the influence and the potentially fatal consequences of alcohol and drug impairment.
 The goggles will allow students the opportunity to understand the dangers of impaired driving without taking a drop of alcohol or using drugs of any type.
-Research shows that those who learn from hands-on experience retain two to four times more than those who learn from just listening, or from listening and seeing.
+Research shows that those who learn from hands-on experience retain two to four times more than those who learn from just listening and/or seeing.

 Every 15 Minutes is just another one of the tools we use to get youth to make positive life choices.
 We create this elaborate display to set the stage for change by exposing them to the “real” experience involved in drunk driving.
 This exercise is designed to shock students into understanding that life is precious and can be lost in an instant by one poor choice.
 This program benefits over 3,500 students that attend Los Alamitos High School.

 The mock budget for this program listed on the California Highway Patrols’ website ranges from $20,000-$25,000.
 The Youth Center has never paid more than $15,000 due to the generous in-kind community support.
 Every other year we receive a grant in the amount of $9,999 from the California Highway Patrol and the Department of Highway Safety to help us bring this powerful program to our community.